Tineco A11 Review

 How Does the Filter Look After the Cleaning Tests?

-I put the A11 through many tests with different types of debris, so I was curious how the filter would look like after.
+I put the A11 through many tests with different types of debris, so I was curious to see what the filter would look like afterward.

 You can see traces of pet litter and coffee left on it.
-The vacuum still performed quite well despite the accumulation.
+Despite the accumulation, the vacuum still perexceptionallyd quite well.
 Because of this, you’ll need to clean the filter more often (once or twice a month).

-Fortunately, the A11 Master and Master+ come with an extra filter, so you’ll have something to use while waiting for the other filter to dry up if you decide to use water to clean it.
+Fortunately, the A11 Master and Master+ come with an extra filter, so you’ll have something to use while waiting for the other filter to dry up if you decide to clean it with water.

 How Noisy is the Tineco A11?